 First, it is important to note that my students begin writing in response to the writing of others from the first week of the semester.
 They read, they write, and we discuss both the reading and the writing, so by the time we are ready to move on to the formal integration of source material as supporting evidence they are very familiar with the process of identifying the claim argued by another writer as well as the evidence that writer used to support the claim — and they are accustomed to making their own claim in response to that writing (see Jumping Into Arguments).

-The bellringer writing prompt is a simple series of quotes I select because the ideas intersect with the claims my students will make in their literacy narratives.
+This practice sets us up well for the bell ringer writing prompt using a simple series of quotes I select from one or two articles because the ideas intersect with the claims my students will make in their literacy narratives.
 I provide in-text citations with each quote because modeling.
 I direct students to copy their selected quote and then respond to the quote with their argument in mind.

 After an overview of MLA paper format, we discuss in-text citation and introducing the sources of our evidence.
 I believe this is an important rhetorical strategy and so I always teach this specific move to my students.
 This introduction can vary in length according to the importance of its contribution to the argument.
 For a short assignment, such as the literacy narrative, it might be only a simple sentence: Dr. Kay Redfield Jamison, a professor of psychiatry at John Hopkins School of Medicine, writes about her own battle with manic depression.
 Of course, for a longer and more substantial argument then you should also offer context for the evidence (ie. during a year-long study of suicide attempts among middle school students, the research team…).
 Depending on the skill level of the class, we might build the introduction together or I might simply give students a few facts and let them construct their own introduction.